JuliaLang/www.julialang.org/soc/projects/science.md

 **References:**

-Don't be scared by these fancy terms, Julia has strong support to [tensor operations](https://github.com/Jutho/TensorOperations.jl), writting [native cuda code in Julia](https://julialang.org/blog/2017/03/cudanative) has similar experience as CPU programming.
+Don't be scared by these fancy terms, Julia has strong support to [tensor operations](https://github.com/Jutho/TensorOperations.jl), writing [native CUDA code in Julia](https://julialang.org/blog/2017/03/cudanative) has similar experience as CPU programming.
 Also the hard bit - [autodiff for svd](https://github.com/FluxML/Flux.jl/pull/474) has already got a PR in FLux.jl.

-In this paper, we have got a pytorch implementation of "MPS + GPU + autodiff"
+In this paper, we have got a PyTorch implementation of "MPS + GPU + autodiff"

 > Unsupervised Generative Modeling Using Matrix Product States
 >